Obed101/athric/README.md

 > Setup and Installation NOT given out

 ## Demo videos
-Watch live demos of every page (over 22 pages) in the links below
+Watch live demos of all routes in the links below
 *📢 Note: These videos were recorded after the production of the first version*
 >
 > [**Part One - Youtube**](https://youtu.be/z3FIbhvlzHQ)